drainpip/shaneis.me-v2/content/blog/making-technical-interviews-real/index.md

 All of our decisions went through these steps.
 Any new idea had to answer to both of those goals.
 I don't think we could have come up with as good of a system without them.

-With this guidance, we quickly came up with a two-part technical interview that is fairly specific to the Front End, however, the general idea behind each interview is applicable to any technical problem, if I may be so bold.
+With this guidance, we quickly came up with a two-part technical interview that is fairly specific to the Front End, however, the general idea behind each interview is applicable to any technical problem if I may be so bold.

 ### The Technical Round